selimchiki/AppleWatchFaces/readme.md

 ## TO DO:

-- show title & allow editing of titles in settings ( tap on it fo a popup )
+- add decorator themes to main selector table
+- crash when sending to watch 5 times -- https://stackoverflow.com/questions/52860566/error-when-running-xcode-simulator-framework-cuithemestore-no-theme-regist
 - get ring settings / editor working ( modal on top might be best ?)

 - refactor AppUISettings
 - switch to SVG files for shapes : https://github.com/mchoe/SwiftSVG or https://github.com/pocketsvg/PocketSVG
 - push app to hockeyapp for beta testing
 - make new target that regenerates all the default thumbnails?